gkarsay/parlatype/README.md

 For a screenshot, an overview what Parlatype actually is and packages please visit https://www.parlatype.org.

-The following instructions are for developers, contributors and those who want to have the latest version from the master branch.
+The following instructions are for developers, contributors and those who want to have the latest version from the main branch.

 ## Build from source